“Mosul will rise again”, Alexandre Mitchell, 2022

 (Canson, 180g, 42 x 59cm, Indian ink)

-Yet, even those brutish jihadists could not annihilate such a land, for it is the true cradle of civilisation and, among all its gifts, it brought forth the written word.
-The magnificent 1000 year-old Al-Nuri mosque and so many other celebrated buildings were destroyed by these enraged thugs, but in time they will be rebuilt.
-Iraq’s people are a melting pot of ethnic groups and religions but they live in the land of Gilgamesh, the first hero of the oldest extant epic.
+and so many other famous buildings were pulverised by these enraged thugs, but in time they will be rebuilt.
+The Iraqi people are a melting pot of ethnicities and religions, but they live in the land of Gilgamesh, the first hero of the oldest known epic.

-As they said in Ur, almost 4000 years ago:
+As they used to say in Ur, almost 4000 years ago:

 ‘A loving heart builds a house.
 A hating heart destroys a house’